bollu/bollu.github.io/README.md

 abbrev Powerset (X: Type) := X -> Prop -- the powerset of a type is the collection of all subsets.
 ```

+- This shows that we can create type formers which are not injective.
+- This means that inductives are indeed special, for us to be able to have that, eg, `cons a as = cons b bs` implies
+  that `a = b /\ b = bs`.

-# There cannot be a type of size the universe:
+# There cannot be a type of size the universe

 ```
 axiom CODE : Type -- assume we have CODEs for types...